16 Down: History

-Before the release of the band's sophomore album, founding members Hobert ("for personal reasons") and Pronk left the band, both later performing with The Horse Company.
+Before the release of the band's sophomore album, founding member Hobert left the band because the touring and work schedule was too hard to cope with.Adrian Pronk the bassplayer was still present in the studio but left the band halfway the Fishbowl tour leaving Hovius in financial trouble that he resolved by finding new session musicians for the rest of the tour.

 Life in a Fishbowl was preceded by the release of its lead single "The Day That I Met You" before being released in October 2003.

 16 Down's third album F.L.O. was released at Paradiso in Amsterdam in 2007.
 A tour of 60 concerts followed in 2008 and 2009.

 In 2011, frontman Marco Hovius built his own studio using money he made re-singing a Beck's Beer advertising song.
 There, he records and produces his own and other bands' music.

+16 Down still performs live, and new concerts are planned for 2026.
+New songs have been performed live but have not yet been released on records or online streaming platforms.